Hero MotoCorp

 Hero MotoCorp Limited is an Indian multinational motorcycle and scooter manufacturer headquartered in Delhi.
-It has a market share of about 30% in the Indian two-wheeler industry.
+As of March 2024, it has a market share of about 30% in the Indian two-wheeler industry.
 The Munjal family, with its 34.75% stake, is the biggest shareholder in the company as of 2024.

 History

 Hero Honda started its operations in 1984 as a joint venture between Hero Cycles of India and Honda of Japan.
 "Hero" is the brand name used by the Munjal brothers for their flagship company, Hero Cycles Ltd. A joint venture between the Hero Group and Honda Motor Company was established in 1984 as the Hero Honda Motors Limited at Dharuhera, India.
 Munjal family and the Honda group both owned a 26% stake in the company.

 During the 1980s, the company introduced low cost motorcycles in India.
-It was noted for its advertising campaign based on the slogan 'Fill it – Shut it – Forget it', emphasizing fuel efficiency.
+It was noted for its advertising campaign based on the slogan 'Fill it – Shut it – Forget it', emphasising fuel efficiency.
 In 2001, the company became the largest two-wheeler manufacturing company in India.